Two Michigan Ross Executive MBAs Recognized For Being the ‘Best & Brightest’ of 2021

 Recent Ross School of Business graduates Chiquita Berg, EMBA ’21, and Shakira Kelly, EMBA ’21, were named among the Best & Brightest Executive MBAs of 2021 by Poets&Quants.

 To make the list, P&Q looked to honor 2021 EMBA graduates who “personify excellence” through “their contributions to the class, academic performance, extracurricular involvement, professional achievement, and personal intangibles.”
-The publication asked 49 top-ranked executive MBA programs, including Michigan Ross, for recommendations of outstanding individuals for their eighth annual Best & Brightest list.
+The publication asked 49 top-ranked executive MBA programs, including Michigan Ross, for recommendations of outstanding individuals for their seventh annual Best & Brightest list.

 The featured EMBA graduates are leaders from a large variety of executives, from physicians to cybersecurity experts.
 Read on to learn more about the two Michigan Ross alumni named to the list.